 There was a film called Blackadder Back and Forth that showed the dynasty surviving until modern day and though the film was great, personally I always felt Captain Blackadder was the best ending to the family.

 Another area where Captain Blackadder was stronger than other versions of the character was that he was genuinely sympathetic.
-Unlike the others who were greedy self servers whose goal was to become the king, this Blackadder just simply wanted to escape the Trenches.
-He was also the only one who ever demonstrated any care for other people around him, and bravery in his final moments.
+Unlike the others who were greedy self servers who wanted to advance their position in society.
+This Blackadder just simply wanted to escape the Trenches.
+He was also the only one who ever demonstrated any care for other people around him and even bravery in his final moments.

 Captain Blackadder really combines the best qualities of the previous Blackadders.
 He is suave and smooth like Lord Blackadder, he has the acid tongue of the third Blackadder, and the fact that he is in the worst position, and is simply trying to escape the Trenches, allows the writers to make him more of an under dog that you can actually root for which is what they wanted with the first Blackadder.